-Music Week Awards 2023
+Music Week Awards 2026

-The Music Week Awards returned to Evolution London on May 24, 2023 to celebrate the best in the music business.
+The Music Week Awards will return to the JW Marriott Grosvenor House London on May 7, 2026 to celebrate the best in music business.

-The Music Week Awards are the UK's only music awards that recognise labels, publishing, live, retail, A&R, radio, marketing and PR - all parts of this industry we love.
+The Music Week Awards are the UK's only music awards that recognise labels, publishing, live, A&R, radio, marketing and PR - all parts of this industry we love.

 Each year these prestigious awards are peer-voted and judged by an independent panel of specialist judges.
-The awards are stylishly presented at the ceremony to 1000's of the industry's leading figures to celebrate the achievements of the top music industry professionals and teams.
+The awards are stylishly presented to the industry's leading figures to celebrate the achievements of the top music industry professionals and teams.

 Firmly established as the unrivalled badge of excellence for the music sector, these respected awards were launched to raise standards across the industry by showcasing top class performance and innovation.